Tencent/cherry-markdown/docs/commit_convention.md

 <footer>
 ```

-- Title line:  **must be filled** , describe your main modification type and content, scope enhance the description submission scope, such as the Cherry core layer, Edior, Previewer, etc.
+- Title line:  **must be filled** , describe your main modification type and content, scope enhance the description submission scope, such as the Cherry core layer, Editor, Previewer, etc.
 - Subject content: describe why you changed, what you had changed and development ideas  **here directly cites to the tapd source code keyword.
 Don't fill in if you don't have it
 - Footer notes:  for Breaking Changes or Closed Issues